-ANSWER: C RATIONALE: 370,000 (operating income) - $290,000$ (operating expenses) + $10,000$ (LTCG) - $10,000$ (STCL) = $80,000$ taxable income.
+- RATIONALE: \$370,000 (operating income) \$290,000 (operating expenses) + \$10,000 (LTCG) \$10,000 (STCL) = \$80,000 taxable income.
 A corporation cannot deduct a net capital loss in the year incurred.
-The net capital loss ($7,000$) can be carried back three years and offset against net capital gain in the carryback years.
+The net capital loss (\$7,000) can be carried back three years and offset against capital gain in the carryback years.
 If the capital loss is not used in the carryback, it can be carried forward five years.
-Capital gains of corporations are included in taxable income and are not subject to the favorable rates applicable to individuals.
-POINTS: 1 DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic
+Capital gains of corporations are included in taxable income and are not subject to the favorable rates applicable to individuals. - 52.
+Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

-United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Application

-OTHER: Time: 5 min.

-52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
 In the current year, Flycatcher earned \$100,000 net profit and paid a dividend of \$10,000 to each shareholder.
 Regardless of any tax consequences resulting from their interests in Flycatcher, Nancy is in the 33% marginal tax bracket and Pasqual is in the 15% marginal tax bracket.
-With respect to the current year, which of the following statements is incorrect?
+With respect to the current year, which of the following statements is incorrect? - a.

-- a.
 Flycatcher cannot avoid the corporate tax altogether by distributing all \$100,000 of net profit as dividends to the shareholders. - b.
 Nancy incurs income tax of \$1,500 on her dividend income. - c.
 Pasqual incurs income tax of \$1,500 on his dividend income. - d.
 Flycatcher pays corporate tax of \$22,250. - e.
-None of the above.

-ANSWER: c

-RATIONALE: A preferential tax rate of 0% applies to dividend income of individual taxpayers in the lowest two marginal tax brackets (10% or 15%); thus, Pasqual pays income tax of \$0 on his dividend income.
-A preferential tax rate of 15% applies to dividend income of individual taxpayers in the 33% tax rate brackets; thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
+None of the above. - ANSWER: c - RATIONALE: A preferential tax rate of 0% applies to dividend income of individual taxpayers in the lowest two marginal tax brackets (10% or 15%); thus, Pasqual pays income tax of \$0 on his dividend income.
+A preferential tax rate of 15% or 20% applies to dividend income of individual taxpayers in higher tax rate brackets (i.e., greater than 15%); thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
 Dividend distributions are not deductible by a corporation, and Flycatcher still incurs corporate tax on \$100,000 even if all profits were distributed to shareholders (option a.).
 Corporate tax on \$100,000 of taxable income is \$22,250 (option d.).

-POINTS: 1

-DIFFICULTY: Moderate

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

-KEYWORDS: Bloom's: Application

-OTHER: Time: 5 min.

-53. Which of the following statements is incorrect about LLCs and the check-the-box Regulations?
+- 53. Which of the following statements is incorrect about LLCs and the check-the-box Regulations? - a.

-- a.
 If a limited liability company with more than one owner does not make an election, the entity is taxed as a corporation. - b.
 All 50 states have passed laws that allow LLCs. - c.
 An entity with more than one owner and formed as a corporation cannot elect to be taxed as a partnership. - d.
-If a limited liability company with one owner does not make an election, the entity is taxed as a sole proprietorship.
+If a limited liability company with one owner does not make an election, the entity is taxed as a sole proprietorship. - e.

-e.
 A limited liability company with one owner can elect to be taxed as a corporation.